Bw3ll/sharem/README.md

 # Ghidra Script
 Max Kersten's Ghidra Script as shown as Black Hat and DEFCON this August 2023 can be found here: https://github.com/advanced-threat-research/GhidraScripts/blob/main/Sharem.java
 Further documentation on usage will be forthcoming.
-This Ghidra plugin is courtesy of Trellx!
+This Ghidra plugin is courtesy of Trellix!
+You are still required to use SHAREM.
+This ingests the JSON output produced by SHAREM and converts it into a format useful for Ghidra.

 # Documentation
 Documentation can be found at the [SHAREM Wiki](https://github.com/Bw3ll/sharem/wiki), which provides some instructional  information on SHAREM usage, although there are significant portions and features not currently documented.